 1988-S DCAM Dime Value

-The coins from the 1988-S Proof Set were placed in individual holes within a purple-colored, textured paper and cardboard insert, then sealed in a two-piece clear plastic case.
-This packaging featured a minor but notable modification from 1987, as the fancy silver script writing on the outer package was italicized for the first time in 1988, distinguishing these sets visually from their immediate predecessors.
+San Francisco struck 3,262,948 proof dimes for the 1988 Proof Set, packaging them in individual holes within a purple-colored, textured paper and cardboard insert sealed in a two-piece clear plastic case.
+A minor but collector-noted distinction: the fancy silver script on the outer package was italicized for the first time in 1988, making these sets visually identifiable from their 1987 predecessors.

-What distinguishes the 1988-S DCAM from its circulation counterparts is the dramatic visual contrast achieved through the Deep Cameo finish.
-This sophisticated effect creates heavily frosted, brilliant white design elements that appear to float above deeply mirrored, glass-like fields, producing a striking three-dimensional appearance impossible to achieve on business strikes.
+The Deep Cameo (DCAM) finish creates heavily frosted, brilliant white design elements that appear to float above deeply mirrored, glass-like fields — a dramatic three-dimensional effect impossible to achieve on business strikes.
+Proof coins achieve this through specially polished dies and repeated slow strikes at controlled pressure.

 1988-S DCAM Dime Price/Grade Chart